What To Expect From Marriage Counselling

 While it’s inevitable that you will have issues regarding your relationship to discuss with your counsellor, you will also be encouraged to consider the positives about your partner.
 Positives in a relationship can easily be forgotten when you’re experiencing problems, sometimes a reminder of them can really help couples.
 Its aim is to provide a different viewpoint on your relationship.

-You are likely to be asked about your childhood or previous relationships in an attempt to understand the reasons why you are feeling this way.
+You are likely to be asked about your childhood or previous relationships in an attempt to understand the reasons why you may be feeling a certain way.
 Don’t feel as if you are being judged, your counsellor is just attempting to understand the emotions that you are experiencing.

 Marriage counselling is not a long process, it usually involves around 4-6 sessions.
 In addition to your counselling sessions, you may be given some work to do at home in the form of communication exercises.
 It’s important to be able to put the strategies into practice when the counsellor is not present.
 Following the sessions, you should aim to be able to deal with problem solving in a more appropriate way, communicate more efficiently and see your relationship in a different light.